meteoinfo/MeteoInfo/README.md

 Documentation
 -------------

-Learn more about MeteoInfo in its official documentation at http://meteothink.org/
+Learn more about MeteoInfo in its official documentation at http://meteothink.org/.
+For a general project overview refer to [build, module, dependency and other diagrams](https://sourcespy.com/github/meteoinfometeoinfo/).

 Publication
 -----------